tuhh-softsec/LLMSecEval/Code Generation/README.md

    * Angular (https://angular.io)

 ## Installation:
-   1. Check out the repository via `git clone https://github.com/mutasDev/NatLangCodeGen.git`
+   1. Clone the repository
-   2. in the repositories home directory execute `npm install`
+   2. in the applications home directory execute `npm install`
-   3. in the repositories home directory execute `ng serve` This will compile and start the application, access the application in your browser under `localhost:4200`
+   3. in the applications home directory execute `ng serve` This will compile and start the application, access the application in your browser under `http://localhost:4200`

 ## Configuration